freecodecampBarrie/rubberduck/README.md

 2. Clone your fork to your computer (aka "local machine"):

     `git clone https://github.com/[your_username]/rubberduck.git`

+3. Set up remotes to work with team

+    `git remote add upstream https://github.com/freecodecampbarrie/rubberduck.git`

+    `git remote --v`

-3. Install node packages:
+5. Install node packages:

     `cd backend`

     `npm install`

-4. Create MongoDB, we're using an online service (free tier) [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+5. Create MongoDB, we're using an online service (free tier) [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 If you want the same one we're using just ask one of us for the secret credentials (just not [@paulywill's](https://github.com/paulywill) credit card  [@T357A](https://github.com/T357A)!!!)

-5. Once the MongoDB is setup you need to make to a `.env` file in the `backend` directory.
+6. Once the MongoDB is setup you need to make to a `.env` file in the `backend` directory.
 You can reference `env.sample` for the basic setup to connect to the MongoDB Atlas database we're using.

 ----
 ## Meetup V.5 - May 28, 2021